N4iF/pwn.sa-website/content/posts/React2Shell/blog.md

 ![](/posts/React2Shell/5.png)

-it is like protection from crypto mining **if anything on this system tries to resolve `pool.minexmr.com` or `minexmr.com`, it will resolve to 127.0.0.1 (itself)**
-So for all those domains (they’re **well-known Monero/XMR mining pool endpoints**), you’re effectively:
+it is like protection from crypto mining **if anything on this system tries to resolve `pool.minexmr.com` or `minexmr.com`, it will resolve to 127.0.0.1 (itself)** for all those domains (they’re **well-known Monero/XMR mining pool endpoints**), you’re effectively:
 - **blocking outbound mining** to those pools (connections will go to the local machine and fail unless something is listening locally),
 - or **redirecting** them to localhost (a “sinkhole”).